group-butler/GroupButler/README.md

 * * *
 ##Some notes about the database

-*Everything* is stored on Redis, and the faster way to edit your database is the [Redis command line interface](http://redis.io/topics/rediscli).
+*Everything* is stored on Redis, and the fastest way to edit your database is via the [Redis CLI](http://redis.io/topics/rediscli).

-You can find a backup of your Redis database under `/etc/redis/dump.rdb`.
-The name of this file and the frequency of the saves depend on your redis configuration file.
+You can find a backup of your Redis database in `/etc/redis/dump.rdb`.
+The name of this file and the frequency of saves are dependent on your redis configuration file.

 * * *

 ## Translators
-If you want to help translate the bot, follow below instructions.
-Group Butler partially uses some tools from [gettext](https://www.gnu.org/software/gettext/).
+If you want to help translate the bot, follow the instructions below.
+Parts of Group Butler use tools from [gettext](https://www.gnu.org/software/gettext/).
 However we don't use binary format `*.mo` for the sake of simplicity.
-The bot manually parses the files `*.po` in directory `locales`.
+The bot manually parses the `*.po` files in the `locales` directory.

-If you want to improve exsist translation, run this command in the root directoy with the bot: `./launch.sh update-locale <name>` where &lt;name&gt;
+If you want to improve an existing translation, run this command in the root directoy with the bot: `./launch.sh update-locale <name>` where &lt;name&gt;
 is two letters of your chosen locale.
 Further edit the file `locales/<name>.po`, make sure that the translation is done correctly and send